Herbje/IR_Project/README.md

 - `lirme_examples/` - Folder containing some examples of LIRME explanations for a few differently trained models.
 - `models/` - Folder for storing the pretrained models in.
 There are supposed to be 3 subfolders that must be named: `unbiased-model-0`, `biased-model-0` and `super-biased-model-0`.
 - `results/` - This folder is created while running the analysis.
 A csv file containing the performance of each query on each model is stored in here, and a subfolder is created that stores all the LIRME explanations.
-- `src/` - Python scripts used for evaluating LIRME, using the monot5 reranker.
+- `src/` - Python scripts used for evaluating LIRME, using the MonoT5 re-ranker.

 ## Getting Started
 ### Install dependencies

-Make sure to use python 3.12 with the dev headers included (on Ubuntu `python3.12-dev`).
+Make sure to use Python 3.12 with the dev headers included (on Ubuntu `python3.12-dev`).
 Then install the dependencies using a python virtual environment:

 ```bash
 pip install -r requirements.txt